Skip to main content

 -H "X-API-KEY: YOUR_API_KEY"

 Security Best Practice: Your secret UBIK API key should never be exposed in your frontend application.
-The call to /embed-info should be made from your backend server, which can then pass the resulting short-lived access_token and tool details to the client.
+The call to /embed-info should be made from your backend server.

 3